esamattis/immer-reducer/README.md

 If you happen to work with me, you're in luck because you are now working with something that is actually somewhat documented :)

+## Install

+    npm install @epeli/redux-stack

+And you will need the React and Redux stuff

+    npm install redux react-redux react @types/react @types/react @types/react-redux

 ## Exported functions

 Small overview.
 See usage example in the end.